PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 --------------------

 Workflows in PlaidCloud can be executed as a combination of serial steps and parallel operations.
-To set a group of steps to run in parallel, place the steps in a group within the workflow hierarchy.
-Right click on the group folder and select the **Execute in Parallel** option.
+To set a group of steps to run in parallel:

+1) Select Analyze
+2) Double click on the project you want
+3) Select the **steps** tab from the top
+4) Click the new folder button
+5) Select the new folder
+6) Click "add steps" from the top
+7) Place all the desired steps into the folder
+8) Right click on the group folder
+9) Select the **Execute in Parallel** option

 This will allow all the steps in the group to trigger simultaneously and execute in parallel.
 Once all steps in the group complete, the next step or group in the workflow after the group will activate.

 Running One Step